 The Many Benefits of a Cardio Workout

 A cardio workout is any physical activity that increases your heart rate.
-Cardio workouts are an essential part of any fitness routine because they help improve cardiovascular health.
-Cardio workouts can include walking, running, cycling, swimming, rowing, and more.
+Cardio workouts are essential to any fitness routine because they help improve cardiovascular health.
+Cardio workouts include walking, running, cycling, swimming, rowing, and more.

-The American Heart Association recommends at least 150 minutes of moderate-intensity exercise or 75 minutes of vigorous-intensity exercise every week.
+The American Heart Association recommends at least 150 minutes of moderate or 75 minutes of vigorous-intensity exercise every week.
 Talk to your doctor before starting any new fitness routine.

 Cardio and Weight Loss

 Cardio can be a great way to help with weight loss.
 It can help to burn calories and help to increase the amount of energy that you have.
-It is essential to find a cardio routine that you enjoy and stick with.
+Finding a cardio routine you enjoy and stick with is essential.

 Cardio and Heart Health